Chinwesarah/Traveltide-Agency/README.md

-# Understanding Customer Demographics and Behaviour: Traveltide-Agency
+# Understanding Customers' Demographics and Behaviour: Traveltide-Agency
 ## Project Overview

 This data analysis project is aimed at assisting the Traveltide team develop an understanding of their customers in other to provide better service.